Itching for spring

 In the southern states, they pop out in March; everyone else has to wait.
 Watch the message boards at Morels.com; people love to brag about their finds.

-You also can get your fill of morels at festivals in Michigan and Wisconsin.
-For dates and tips on finding morels, see
+also can get your fill of morels at festivals in Michigan and Wisconsin.
+For dates and tips on finding morels, see Searching for mushrooms.

 And while you're looking for morels, keep your eyes peeled for watercress, which grows in clear streams, and ramps, a wild leek you can fry up with the morels.